 Personality profiling, commonly called psychometric testing, is a means of measuring an individual's personality in a workplace setting.
-The personality profile measures your behavioural tendencies.
+The personality profile measures your behavioural tendencies and identifies your DISC type.
 It is not a measure of intelligence or ability – but of your natural behavioural preferences.

 When you receive an invitation to complete an online DISC assessment, you will answer 24 questions about your behaviour.
 This questionnaire is forced-choice, meaning you need to select which word describes you most and which describes you least.

 Personality profile questionnaires are designed to seek out information about an employees decision-making style, communication style and general behavioural response toward work.
 The information in the personality profile is instrumental in placing people in the right roles that suit their behavioural strengths.

 Organisations have used personality profiling in a variety of business applications for over 30 years!
 It's still just as popular today and used in many leadership, sales and team training courses.
 The DISC profile is a proven way of describing and analysing an individual's natural reaction mode to the stimuli in the environment.

 How to Determine your DISC personality?